 To understand the various aspects of Ornamental fish culture and to adopt and encourage the students become an entrepreneur.

 CO.No.
-Course Objectives
+The learners will be able to

 CO-1 Classify the popular ornamental fish.

 CO-2 Construct an Aquarium.

 CO-3 Categorize the fish feed.

 CO-4 Assess the breeding techniques.

 CO-5 Examine the various diseases.